skeeto/skeeto.github.com/_posts/2016-04-30-Makefile-Assignments-are-Turing-Complete.markdown

 For over a decade now, GNU Make has almost exclusively been my build system of choice, either directly or indirectly.
 Unfortunately this means I unnecessarily depend on some GNU extensions — an annoyance when porting to the BSDs.
 In an effort to increase the portability of my Makefiles, I recently read [the POSIX make specification][make].
-I learned two important things: 1) POSIX make is so barren it's not really worth striving for, and 2) **make's macro assignment mechanism is Turing-complete**.
+I learned two important things: 1) ~~POSIX make is so barren it's not really worth striving for~~ (*update*: I've [changed my mind][mind]), and 2) **make's macro assignment mechanism is Turing-complete**.

 If you want to see it in action for yourself before reading further, here's a Makefile that implements Conway's Game of Life (40x40) using